-Regarding the design of the microcontroller unit, it will have to be a programming code that offers the best allocation of memory and communication.
+Regarding the design of the microcontroller unit, it has to be a programming code that offers the best allocation of memory and communication.
 The allocation of the memory of the microcontroller unit is an essential part since it can help execute instructions in a much speedier manner.
-The lines of code that are responsible for the communication aspect of the microcontroller unit will need to be quite effective to ensure the signals are sent to the correct device.
-Depending on the microcontroller that is chosen, it will need to be programmed in an integrated development environment.
+The lines of code that are responsible for the communication aspect of the microcontroller unit need to be quite effective to ensure the signals are sent to the correct device.
+Depending on the microcontroller that is chosen, it is programmed in an integrated development environment.